SPIRSCSIC/tee-integration/README.md

 # python3 gicp_api/client.py -v -a asset -S sig -C crypto/producers/usr1.crt -K crypto/producers/usr1.key -H localhost
 ```

-These commands will be executed in another machine/QEMU that need to
+These commands will be executed in another machine/QEMU that needs to
 revoke an identity if service/machine is compromised.

 ```bash